run-ai/docs/docs/Researcher/Scheduling/Allocation-of-CPU-and-Memory.md

 The limit behavior is different for CPUs and memory.

-*   Your job will never be allocated with more than the amount stated in the --cpu-limit flag
+*   Your job will never be allocated with more than the amount stated in the `--cpu-limit` flag
-*   If your job tries to allocate more than the amount stated in the --memory-limit flag it will receive an out of memory exception.
+*   If your job tries to allocate more than the amount stated in the `--memory-limit` flag it will receive an out of memory exception.

+The limit (for both CPU and memory) overrides the cluster default described in the section below

 For further details on these flags see: [runai submit](../cli-reference/runai-submit.md)